presslabs/z3/README.md

 BUCKET `S3_KEY_ID` and `S3_SECRET` can't be provided on the command line.
 For a list of all options see `z3/sample.conf`.

+### Dataset Size, Concurrency and Memory Usage
+Since the data is streamed from `zfs send` it gets read in to memory in chunks.
+Z3 estimates a good chunk size for you: no smaller than 5MB and large enough to produce at most 9999 chunks.
+These are S3 limitation for multipart uploads.
+Here are some example chunk sizes for different datasets:
+ * 50 GiB: 5 MiB
+ * 500 GIB: 53 MiB
+ * 1 TiB: 110 MiB
+ * 2 TiB: 220 MiB

+Multiply that by `CONCURRENCY` to know how much memory your upload will use.

 ### Usage Examples